Why Multitenant Architecture introduced with 12c?

 (2) It allows central management and database administration of multiple database.
 Backup and recover, patching ,upgrade becomes simpler

-(3) It is supported with Dataguard and RAC,So Disaster recovery and High Availability can be achieved for multiple database at the same time
+(3) It is supported with Oracle Dataguard and Oracle RAC,So Disaster recovery and High Availability can be achieved for multiple database at the same time

 (4) It reduces the DBA resource costs

 Container Database (CDB) and Pluggable Database (PDB) :- Oracle Database 12c Container database and Pluggable database

 Oracle 12c New Features for developers: Useful features for Developer with Oracle 12c and above